Ethel M. Albert: Academic positions

 Albert maintained numerous academic positions throughout her career.
-From 1957–1958, Albert became a Fellow at the Center for Advanced Study in the Behavioral Sciences in Stanford, California.
+From 1957 to 1958, Albert became a Fellow at the Center for Advanced Study in the Behavioral Sciences in Stanford, California.
 From 1958 to 1966, Albert taught speech at the University of California at Berkley.
 According to a record from the United States Bureau of Educational and Cultural Affairs in 1961, Albert studied the beliefs, laws, and values of the non-literate peoples in the Ruandi-Urundi territory during this tenure.
 Albert taught anthropology and speech at Northwestern University from 1966 to 1977.
 Albert served as chairman of the Committee for African Studies, later renamed the Institute of International Studies, at the University of California at Berkeley from 1963 to 1965 before being appointed vice-chairman of the Speech Department at the University of California at Berkeley in 1964.
 Albert worked as a professor of anthropology and speech at Northwestern University from 1966 to 1977, becoming chairman of the Anthropology and Speech Department in 1973.

 Albert was actively involved in professional anthropological associations.
 She participated in a two-day conference of regional specialists in West and Central Africa fieldwork in May 1958 at Northwestern University.
 The product of this conference was the Field Guide to West and Central Africa (1959), by Alvin William Wolfe.
-Albert became the Assistant Director of Ethnology for the National Science Foundation Project on Educational Resources in Anthropology for 1960 and 1961.
+Albert became the assistant director of Ethnology for the National Science Foundation Project on Educational Resources in Anthropology for 1960 and 1961.